mclemente/simplefog/README.md

 # Simple Fog
 A module for [FoundryVTT](https://foundryvtt.com) that lets you draw fog of war manually.

-## Feature overview video
+## Feature Overview Video
+Encounter Library did a review of Simple Fog which explains how it works much better than I can, please check it out if you would like an idea how this module works.

 [![Feature Overview](https://img.youtube.com/vi/gTt6FDQ7iQA/hqdefault.jpg)](https://www.youtube.com/watch?v=gTt6FDQ7iQA)

-Encounter Library did a review of Simple Fog which explains how it works much better than I can, please check it out if you would like an idea how this module works.

 ## Features